tanmanpp/nanopore_data_work_flow_with_ui/README.md

    http://172.**.**.**:8000/ui/v1.3_20250812_zh.html
 ```

 ## Then, just copy one of the URLs and paste it into your Windows browser.

-Enjoy :)
+Have fun :)